igneus/lilygabc/README.md

     of wisdom, they will make it so existing GABC can be effortlessly and reliably converted into that more powerful description language.

-LilyPond is not great at chant rendering and it will probably never be.
-But for those use cases when chant rendering is desirable anyway, lilygabc strives to make the use of scores in the gabc format as convenient as possible.
+LilyPond is not great at chant rendering.
+But for those use cases when chant rendering in LilyPond is desirable anyway, lilygabc strives to make the use of scores in the gabc format as convenient as possible.

+## Project Status & Roadmap

+- [ ] render contents of gabc files in modern notation
+- [ ] fundamental support for the chant notation styles supported by LilyPond
+- [ ] neume detection/interpretation mimicking Gregorio (for all basic neumes and at least the most common composed ones)

 ## Prerequisites

 Developed with

-- LilyPond 2.24
+LilyPond 2.24 (built with Guile 2.2).
-- Guile 2.2

 Status on other versions is unknown.